Frequently asked questions (FAQs)

 - dogs on short leads.
 And dog owners, please pick up after your dog

-- horses by permit and in designated areas only.
+- horses in designated areas only.

 Not allowed on the rail trail: